pivotal/blog/content/post/Spring-Cloud-Dataflow-Sink.md

 ## Create the Stream

 In order for messages to flow into your Sink, you'll need a Stream Source.
-We'll use the ready-made timer Source from the Maven Repository.
+We'll use the ready-made timer Source from maven.

 `dataflow:>app register --name time --type source --uri maven://org.springframework.cloud.stream.app:time-source-rabbit:1.0.0.RELEASE`